sayjava/mock-shopify/README.md

 <h1 align="center"> Mock Shopify Guide </h1>

 <p align="center">
-  The easiest and quickest way to a build a Shopify E-Commerce Storefront without having to connect to a real Shopify store.
+The most straightforward and efficient method to create a Shopify E-Commerce Storefront without the need to connect to an actual Shopify store
 </p>

 <p align="center">